DianaDedinoiu/JuniperHomework/README.md

 1. sudo netstat -ap | grep:<port_np> # the output will show the process
 2. kill <pid>

-# How to chapture the traffic on an intf:
+# How to chapture the traffic on an intf(to check the 3-way handshake between the client and the server ):

 sudo tshark -i <interface_name> 'tcp port X' (X is the port given as an argument in Docker-compose.yml)'